-2 customisable OKR examples for Data Entry Operator
+2 OKR examples for Data Entry Operator

 What are Data Entry Operator OKRs?